From brand marketing to the world of Career Coaching Services – my own personal journey

 I love getting the right person’s foot through the right door.
 When my clients get offered roles – or start their own business – the only credit I can genuinely take is whatever the client chooses to give me.
 But I do allow myself to get rather excited for them.

 Who I work with

 I work with experienced, proactive people who are committed to making positive changes in their professional lives.
-People choose the Career Service to suit their timeframe and needs and I offer a money back guarantee.
+People choose career coaching services to suit their timeframe and needs and I offer a money back guarantee.
 I really like working with clients who take fast action because they are more satisfying to work with as they get better, bigger and very often, faster results.